juniorsundarCasual/TGT/vault/volume-4.chapter-294.md

 "I-I-"

 "That's right.
 You weren't thinking," Mister Larks declared with a tired sigh.
-"I hope you realise that you have put yourself in a very difficult situation.What you did was equivalent to offering a knife to a murderer seeking to kill you and then turned you back to them so that they have a clear shot."
+"I hope you realise that you have put yourself in a very difficult situation.
+What you did was equivalent to offering a knife to a murderer seeking to kill you and then turning you back to them so that they have a clear shot."

 "I just wanted to save Josie," the little girl confessed amidst whimpers and tears.
 Mister Larks approached her and pulled her into a warm hug.